Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

-Aside from its long history and ancient sites to visit, you will enjoy many activities, like fishing and sailing.
-It is also famous for its cuisine, especially cheese, such as Camembert, and also its local cider.
+Aside from its long history and ancient sites, you will enjoy many activities, like fishing and sailing.
+It is also famous for its cuisine, especially cheese, such as Camembert, and local cider.

 Weather in Normandy

-The weather in Normandy is moderate.
-Its summers are short and while the winter is long.
-Usually, the best time for tourists to visit Normandy is from June till September.
+Normandy’s weather is moderate.
+Its summers are short, and its winters are long.
+The best time for tourists to visit Normandy is usually from June to September.

 How to Reach Normandy

-If you go to Normandy by plane, then you will take off from Paris to Rouen or any other city in Normandy.
-If you want to go by train, then take it from Paris from Saint-Lazare train station to any of the cities in Normandy.
-By ferry, you can take it from Portsmouth, if you are in England and it might be the quickest mode of transportation for you from there.
+If you go to Normandy by plane, you will take off from Paris and go to Rouen or any other city in Normandy.
+If you want to go by train, you will take the train from Paris’s Saint-Lazare train station to any of the cities in Normandy.
+If you are in England, you can take the ferry from Portsmouth, and it might be the quickest mode of transportation for you from there.

 Things to do in Normandy

-After we’ve learned a little bit about Normandy it is time to take you on a tour to see and discover the beautiful part of France and its history, nature, and cities, as well as what to do in this famous region.
+After we’ve learned a little bit about Normandy, we’ll take you on a tour to see and discover this beautiful part of France, its history, nature, and cities, as well as what to do in this famous region.

 1. Mont Saint-Michel